ShaoX96/ChemPlasKin/README.md

 <img src="code_architecture.png" alt="Code Architecture" width="500" />

 ## Getting Started
-This section provides details on how to modify the Cantera source code and compile it for the usage of ChemPlasKin.
+This section provides details on how to modify the Cantera source code and compile it for the usage of ChemPlasKin on macOS and Linux systems.
+ChemPlasKin has not been tested on Windows.
+Therefore, it is suggested to use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) on a Windows machine for quick start ([check note](#note-for-wsl-users)).

 1. **Prepare working directories**: (eg.`~/Destop/`)